TrebledJ/trebledj.github.io/content/posts/infosec/automating-boolean-sqli/2024-08-10-automating-boolean-sql-injection-with-python.md

 So what does this look like practically?

 Here we have a simple Flask server with an in-memory SQLite database containing a `login` endpoint.
-We'll only focus on the `login()` function.
-(Full code is [uploaded on GitHub](https://github.com/TrebledJ/bsqli.py/blob/89e06c708d8a3be4afca6efcddff69097934d0df/demo/server.py) for reference.)
+The `login()` function is simple: check if the username and password exists in the DB.
+If it exists, then login is successful.^[Full code for the Flask + SQLite demo is [uploaded on GitHub](https://github.com/TrebledJ/bsqli.py/blob/89e06c708d8a3be4afca6efcddff69097934d0df/demo/server.py) for reference.]

 ```python